 Rinne currently lives and works in Athens, Georgia.
 One glance at her website shows her distinctive eye and diverse skill set.
 She can find and photograph a special moment in any environment and she seems to have an innate understanding of light.
 She also has a keenly developed understanding of natural elements.
 In fact, she and her husband Lee have spent the last 15 years maintaining the garden of Dr. John Linley, the late professor of landscape architecture at the University of Georgia.

 For the last two decades, Rinne has worked as both a commercial and fine art photographer.
 In addition to Alabama Chanin, she also collaborates with Hable Construction, R. Wood Studio, and Selvedge Magazine.
 Her long-running series Harvest, documenting harvests across the south, is published regularly in T Magazine, The New York Times Style Magazine.
 She works regularly with artists and authors, notably with Hugh Acheson on his James Beard Award winning cookbook, A New Turn In the South.
 Her book, Citizen Farmers, made with farmer Daron Joffe, won the 2015 IACP award for Food Matters.
 Currently, Rinne—along with Kristen Back and Rebecca Wood—curates a beautiful website, Beauty Everyday.
-The accompanying book, Beauty Everyday, which highlights 365 beautiful photographs of the South, can be purchased in our online store.
+The accompanying book, Beauty Everyday, which highlights 365 beautiful photographs of the South, can be purchased here.

 She has created a unique, natural light drawing process that combines elements from her garden with alternative photo processing methods she learned in some of her early college photography classes.
 She and her mother gather clippings from the garden and place them on specially treated light sensitive photo paper and lay them in the sun.
 After a certain amount of exposure to sunlight, a cyanotype emerges.
 Each of these beautiful pieces is completely one of a kind.
-A selection of Rinne’s light drawings are now available through our website for a limited time.

 Visit her website for just a glimpse of her talent.